-Paper, peanut shells, sunflower seeds, athletic tape, paper, etc., should and can be removed most easily with a lawn sweeper or a motorized vacuum sweeper immediately after any event.
+Paper, peanut shells, sunflower seeds, athletic tape, paper, etc., should and can be removed most easily with either backpack blower or a vacuum cleaner immediately after any event.

-When using these machines, several points should be observed so the machine does not damage the turf.
+When using this equipment, several points should be observed so the equipment does not damage the turf.